 - Check your schedule to make sure when the class begins.
 If the course is 8-weeks then it will start in session II.

-- The core is taken through eCore.
-You will need to log into the eCore portal to see your courses, not the EGSC portal.
+- If you are taking core classes through eCore then you will need to log into the eCore portal to see your courses, not the EGSC portal.

 - If you have loads of classes from previous semesters “pinned,” they may “push down” current courses so they do not show up on the screen.
-Rest assured, the courses are there.
-Try “unpinning” the old courses and “pinning” current courses.
+Try “unpinning” the old courses and “pinning” current courses (a “filled in” push pin means the course is pinned).
 You can also use the “View All Courses” link to see past and present courses.
-The pushpin is simply an “on/off” tool—click to pin or unpin.
-A “filled in” push pin means the course is pinned.

-- If you *just* added the course or is a brand-new student, please allow 24-48 hours for the Banner extract done each afternoon to process their enrollment from Banner to D2L.
-A professor can manually add the student to the D2L roster if the student isn’t brand-new, going by the official roster in Banner Web.
+- If you *just* added the course or are a brand-new student, please allow 24-48 hours for the Banner extract done each afternoon to process their enrollment from Banner to GeorgiaVIEW D2L/Brightspace.
+A professor can manually add the student to the GeorgiaVIEW D2L/Brightspace roster if the student isn’t brand-new, going by the official roster in Banner Web.

-Common Issues to Avoid When Using GeorgiaVIEW D2L
+Common Issues to Avoid When Using GeorgiaVIEW D2L/Brightspace